ZhengYiHu/hugo_portfolio/content/post/gumates.md

 # My Role: Lead Programmer & Project Manager
 ## Proejct manager

-As project manager I was responsible of maintaining a clear roadmap for the entire developement cycle.
-Assigning tasks based on priorities and dependencies and making sure to have realistic and feasable deadlines based on everyone's performance and availability.
+As Project Manager, I was responsible for maintaining a clear roadmap throughout the entire development cycle.
+I assigned tasks according to priorities and dependencies, ensuring deadlines were realistic and achievable based on each team member’s performance and availability.

+We used Jira as our primary project management platform and held weekly sprints to keep the team aligned and on track.

 ## Lead Programmer